 - You suffer from insomnia.

 - You can’t deal with the heat and you sweat profusely.

 Having one or two of these symptoms doesn’t necessarily mean you have a thyroid disorder, but it could.
 It’s always better to get checked out so that you can be treated.

 The opposite of hyperthyroidism is hypothyroidism.
 When the thyroid gland doesn’t secrete enough hormones needed to make your metabolism work right, it’s called hypothyroidism.

 Some of the symptoms may be same as for hyperthyroidism, such as fatigue and muscle weakness.
-But other symptoms are just the opposite of
+But other symptoms are just the opposite of that condition.

 These can include: